-- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - Any explanation given which appears inconsistent or suspicious - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - Any concerns that a child is presenting signs or symptoms of abuse or neglect

-Any significant changes in a child's presentation, including non-attendance
+- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - Any explanation given which appears inconsistent or suspicious - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - Any concerns that a child is presenting signs or symptoms of abuse or neglect - Any significant changes in a child's presentation, including non-attendance - Any hint or disclosure of abuse from any person

-- Any hint or disclosure of abuse from any person - Any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present)
+Any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present)

-6. Safeguarding Information for Students
+6. Safeguarding Information for Pupils

-All students in our school are aware of a number of staff who they can talk to.
-The school is committed to ensuring that students are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All students know that we have a senior member of staff with responsibility for child protection and know who this is.
-We inform students of whom they might talk to, both in and out of the school, their right to be listened to and heard and what steps can be taken to protect them from harm.
-There are lessons taught to students that are designed to help keep students safe.
+All pupils in our school know that all staff are available if they wish to talk to someone. to.
+The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
+All pupils know that we have a senior member of staff with responsibility for child protection and know who this is.
+We inform pupils of whom they might talk to, both in and out of the school, their right to be listened to and heard and what steps can be taken to protect them from harm.
+There are lessons taught to pupils that are designed to help keep pupils safe.